 With their latest project of “box on the docks” the food gift box allows members of the public to donate.

 The Salford Foodbank recommends donating tinned, jars, and packet food to help, for example, tinned fruit and meat.

 Box on the docks almost ready! pic.twitter.com/GAUcRCoz2M

 — Salford Foodbank (@SalfordFoodbank) November 13, 2020

 The box is located in MediaCity.

-The Managing Director and Chair of Trustees Captain Alistair Feakin said: “We are very grateful to Peel and Carbon Creative for making this box happen and we expect it will prove to be very popular.
+Managing director and Chair of Trustees Captain Alistair Feakin said: “We are very grateful to Peel and Carbon Creative for making this box happen and we expect it will prove to be very popular.

 “I believe it’s one of the best boxes there!
 It should not only bring in some good donations but also increase awareness of our name and the service we offer.”

-Statistics showed that from January to September 2020 over 6,200 people were fed throughout Salford.
-Comparatively averaging 500 people a month.
+Statistics showed that from January to September 2020 more than 6,200 people were fed throughout Salford, averaging 500 people a month.